 Public Transport like buses and trains are a fantastic way to travel cheaper.
 We love to use two websites for finding public transport:

-Omio.com is a website finding all official trains and bus schedules around the world.
+Omio.com is a website we use to find all official trains and bus schedules around the world.

-Flixbus is a bus company connecting mostly European cities and US cities.
+Flixbus is a bus company connecting mostly European cities and US cities via buses.
 We wrote a complete review of Flixbus here.

 Travel Apps

 We love travel apps.
 Here we share our favorite apps for your smartphone.
-We dedicated a huge article on our 47 best travel apps 2021.
+We dedicated a huge article to our 47 best travel apps 2024.

 MapsMe is the perfect offline app for your phone.
-It works without internet connection.
+It works without an internet connection.

-Thanks to your GPS location you can find your way, wherever in the world you are.
-As an alternative you can use Google.Maps directly.
-It works as well offline.
+Thanks to your GPS location, you can find your way wherever in the world you are.
+As an alternative, you can use Google.Maps directly.
+It works offline as well, as long as you’ve pre-loaded the area.

 Traveling on a budget?